-- Engages the community in transparent, collaborative projects that produce betweenness narrative facilitation for our hybridized post-postcolonial culture.
+- Engages the community in collaborative projects that produce betweenness narrative facilitation for our hybridized post-postcolonial culture.

 - Creates occasion for educators and learners to participate in the evolution of the way problems are framed and tackled in real-world 21st century context.

 - Demonstrates knowledge construction as a series of actions involving teamwork, systems thinking, visualization, prototyping, and iterative progression.

 - Highlights the ‘process’ of making, with all its defining characteristics of ambiguity, messiness, disorder and mistakes clearly visible, not so it can be assimilated, but to allow it to just ‘be’, to express itself.